![]() |

 Jory was being Jory.

-help nearly anyone who asks, sometimes to my own detriment.
+I love helping people.
+I help nearly anyone who asks, sometimes to my own detriment.

 Mary B.